shimarulin/workstation/roles/prepare/README.md

-# ansible-role-zsh
+# ansible-role-prepare

-> Install and setup zsh
+> Preparation tasks aаfor roles

 ## Requirements